Dubai Apartment Rent: Your 2025 Guide to Affordable Expat Living

 What Are the Costs of Living and Leisure

-A major part of life in Dubai is managing its associated costs, which directly impacts your ability to enjoy your downtime.
-Housing is typically the largest expense, accounting for 30-40% of income.
-As of early 2025, the average annual rent for a one-bedroom apartment is around AED 60,000, while a four-bedroom villa can cost upwards of AED 265,000.
+A major part of expat life Dubai is managing its associated Dubai cost of living, which directly impacts your ability to enjoy your downtime.
+Housing is typically the largest expense, with Dubai apartment rent and Dubai villa rent being primary considerations.
+As of early 2025, the average annual Dubai apartment rent for a one-bedroom unit is around AED 60,000.
+For those considering larger homes, a four-bedroom Dubai villa rent can cost upwards of AED 265,000 annually.
+These Dubai housing costs vary significantly by location and property type, from unfurnished flats to serviced apartments, and even short-term monthly rentals.
+Areas like Jumeirah Village Circle (JVC), International City, and Al Nahda offer more affordable Dubai apartment rent options, providing diverse choices for residents.

 Other essential monthly expenses include: